-Since before conversion to an SAOG, and in recognition of the need to continually focus on controls, the company has appointed a full-time internal auditor.
-An internal audit plan was developed for 2016 and implemented with recommendations being provided to the Audit Committee who meet once per quarter.
-No significant failings or weaknesses have been identified in PPCs system of internal controls in the year ended 31st December 2016.
+Since before conversion to an SAOG, and in recognition of the need to continually focus on controls, the company has appointed a fulltime internal auditor.
+An internal audit plan was developed for 2017 and implemented with recommendations being provided to the Audit Committee who meet once per quarter.
+No significant failings or weaknesses have been identified in PPCs system of internal controls in the year ended 31 December 2017.

-The management of the Company is fully committed to implementing the agreed recommendations arising in the internal audit reports.
+The management of the Company is fully committed to implementing the agreed recommendations arising from the internal audit reports.